huaweicloud/terraform-provider-hcs/docs/resources/elb_loadbalancer.md

 * `region` - (Optional, String, ForceNew) The region in which to create the loadbalancer resource.
 If omitted, the provider-level region will be used.
 Changing this creates a new loadbalancer.

-* `availability_zone` - (Required, List, ForceNew) Specifies the list of AZ names.
-Changing this parameter will create a new resource.

 * `name` - (Required, String) Human-readable name for the loadbalancer.

 * `description` - (Optional, String) Human-readable description for the loadbalancer.